theriley106/FormerPizzaHuts/README.md

 # Former Pizza Huts

-### A data science exercise to programmatically find buildings that *used* to be Pizza Hut restaraunts...
+<h3 align="center">A data science exercise to programmatically find buildings that *used* to be Pizza Hut restaraunts...</h3>

-<h2 align="center"> Main inspiration for this project: https://www.reddit.com/r/FormerPizzaHuts/</h2>
+<h2 align="center">My main inspiration for this project: https://www.reddit.com/r/FormerPizzaHuts/</h2>

 ##